 A structured handbag with double handles, locking hardware and a wide, flat bottom.
 May be large or small.

-is a lower curved neckline.
+A lower curved neckline.

 The embossing of leather to create a heavy, pebbled look.